Do you want to retire at 60?

 But you need to be careful.
 If you withdraw too much, you risk running out of money.
-If you’re looking to retire at 60, you can withdraw around 4% of your capital each year.
+If you’re looking to retire at 60, in most cases you can withdraw around 4% of your capital each year.

 Income & Capital

-Whilst income and capital look differently, they serve the same goal – to provide you with an income in retirement.
-For now, just get a list of all of your different pots, as shown below:
+Whilst income and capital look different, they serve the same purpose – to provide you with an income in retirement.
+For now, just get a list of all of your different pots, as shown below.

-Now that you know what you have available, you need to create an income plan for your retirement.
+Now that you know what funds you have available, you will need to create an income plan for your retirement.

-Quite simply, income + capital = your retirement expenses.
+Quite simply, income + capital = your retirement plan

 You’ve worked hard, saved prudently and spent modestly.
 You’ve now got enough income and capital to retire at 60.